petermgrund/HUN/_about/parties/Bioconservative coalition.md

 permalink: /about/party/initsikat
 ---

-The **Bioconservative Coalition** (Inuussutitsinniartut kattuffiat, lit. *Bloc of those who are cautious about technology*), shortened to **Initsikat**, is a political alliance in Hverland formed in 2023.
+The **Bioconservative Coalition** (Inuussutitsinniartut kattuffiat, lit. *Bloc of those who are cautious about technology*), shortened to **Initsikat**, is a right-of-centre and [techno-conservative](/HUN/about/ideology/techno-conservatism) political alliance in Hverland formed in 2023.
 It is a coalition of Natural Balance, A Nation to Preserve, and Farmers and Fishers.
 Initsikat was formed in response to the 2023 election, where the three parties failed to win a majority of seats.
 The coalition was originally an informal working group, but it has since become a formal alliance in the Thjodting and across the country's municipalities.

 ### Membership
 Initsikat has a total of 31 members in the Thjodting, making it the second-largest bloc in the legislature with about 40% of the seats.